ChimeHQ/Neon/README.md

 Neon's lowest-level component is called RangeState.
 This module contains the core building blocks used for the rest of the system.
 RangeState is built around the idea of hybrid synchronous/asynchronous execution.
 Making everything async is a lot easier, but that makes it impossible to provide a low-latency path for small documents.
 It is content-independent.

-- `Hybrid(Throwing)ValueProvider`: a fundamental type that defines work in terms of both synchronous and asynchronous functions
+- `HybridSyncAsyncValueProvider`: a fundamental type that defines work in terms of both synchronous and asynchronous functions
 - `RangeProcessor`: performs on-demand processing of range-based content (think parsing)
 - `RangeValidator`: building block for managing the validation of range-based content
 - `RangeInvalidationBuffer`: buffer and consolidate invalidations so they can be applied at the optimal time